Best Home Care Services

 Meals on Wheels

-Meals on Wheels is a national organization that operates in most communities in the United States.
-It works with local businesses and volunteers to serve meals to people over 60.
-The organization delivers meals to people in their homes, and the volunteers who drop meals off provide some companionship to seniors.
-The group also serves meals in local community centers, so people who can drive can get out of the house to socialize.
-These services are free or low-cost, depending on where you live.
+Meals on Wheels is a nonprofit organization that operates in most communities in the U.S. It works with local businesses and volunteers to serve meals to people over 60.
+The organization delivers meals to people in their homes, and the volunteers who drop meals off provide some companionship to older adults.

 Community villages

-Villages are non-profit organizations designed to help people age in place.
+Villages are nonprofit organizations designed to help people age in place.
 Villages coordinate volunteers and paid workers to organize social and educational activities.
-Villages typically offer transportation services and limited in-home assistance as well as discounted services from health professionals.
-Each village is independently operated, so the services offered in your area will vary.
-To find out about a village near you and learn more about these organizations, visit the Village to Village Network’s website.
+They typically offer transportation services and limited in-home help as well as discounted services from health professionals.

 PACE programs

 Programs of All-Inclusive Care for the Elderly, or PACE, is a part of Medicare and Medicaid.
-The programs provide as much care as feasibly possible to people in their own homes.
+The programs provide as much care as feasibly possible to people 55 and older in their own homes.
 For example, someone in a state with PACE might be eligible for in-home care, social work counseling and many other services.

-How to choose a home care provider
+How to choose a home care provider: a checklist

 1. Write down all the care services needed